badadabanana/badadabanana.github.io/index.md

 -->
 ---
 layout: default
-title: Home
+title: badada的网页Title
 ---

+# Blog Blog Blog!

-# Welcome to My Site!
+Welcome to my little corner of the internet!

-This is a Jekyll site using the Architect theme.
+## Header 2

+> The first one blog!
+>
+> LET'S DO IT.
+>